-This was agreed to, and Mr Co directed to intimate to the contractor the supplies each Tuesday at the hou Mr Herbert, with reference to the c expense for stamping weights and said he had made inquiry at the b was informed if they adopted a cou rick similar to that in Cork there expense, and that is to supply an Town Hall for the purpose of ke weights and measures, the key of wh kept by the sergeant.
-The police then that all people who wanted to tested would go to the Town Ha would be no tax on the corporate be Mr Gusack-There is so much a by the barracks for keeping those w would be obviated if they had a roon Hall to keep them.
+This was agreed to, and Mr Co directed to intimate to the contractor the supplies each Tuesday at the hou

+Mr Herbert, with reference to the cexpense for stamping weights and said he had made inquiry at the base informed if they adopted a courick similar to that in Cork there expense, and that is to supply an Town Hall for the purpose of keepings and measures, the key of what kept by the sergeant.
+The police then that all people who wanted to tested would go to the Town Haweuld be no tax on the corporate be

+Mr Gusack-There is so much a by the barracks for keeping those w would be obviated if they had a roou Hall to keep them.

-Mr Herbert-Yes, they could be k the key given to the constable. there was the question of the fee stamping those weights and measu thought went to the constabulary.
+Mr Herbert-Yes, they could be a the key given to the constable. there was the question of the festamping those weights and measu thought went to the constabulary.
 Mr McMahon said those fees amou £250 or £300, which was an import the ratepayers.

-Mr Cusack-Oh it does not at a that.
+Mr Cusack-Oh it does not at a

-Mr Herbert-There is a book barrack in which those fees are ent member of the Corporation can in thought if the council took acti could be turned into the corporation It was decided that the mat referred to the council On the suggestion of Mr Donn was made requiring the stewards t approaches to the city churches each morning, and particularly Su The Town Clerk announced th tenders for consideration, for th labourers cottages.
-He also read tion from the office of Public Work letter in reference to the proposed and stating that the matter would and early attention.
-He (Town C they would get the money before Corbett had sent up the plans wh Mr Donnellan inquired what p was going on.
+Mr Herbert-There is a book barrack in which those fees are ent member of the Corporation can is thought if the council took acti could be turned into the corporation

+It was decided that the mat

+On the suggestion of Mr Donn was made requiring the stewards t approaches to the city churches each morning, and particularly Sugar ARTIZANS DWELLING:

+The Town Clerk announced the tenders for consideration, for the labourers cottages.
+He also read tion from the office of Public Workletter in reference to the proposed and stating that the matter would and early attention.
+He (Town Corbett had sent up the plans we proved.

+Mr Donnellan inquired what p was going on.
 He was of opinion not build in the front of Nicholasstreet.
 He thought if a recon take place it should.

 Mr Corbett-You are late now The Local Government Board ha plans.
-If you change them, new to be made, and the work would i Mr Herbert-And work is ba The Mayor said this matter Council since last April.
+If you change them, new to be made, and the work would to be made, and the work would be Mr Herbert-And work is ba

+The Mayor said this matter Council since last April.
 It w matter, and he did not think th any obstruction in the way.

 Mr Donnellan said he did not